 Around 45% of British women will suffer from heart disease or a stroke and it is the biggest single cause of death in the UK in post-menopausal women.
 According to David Morris, “coronary heart disease is the principal cause of death in North American women over the age of 50”.

-Up to the time of the menopause, women appear to have a natural immunity to heart disease unlike their male counterparts, it appears that the incidence of heart disease is around a third of the level of mens.
-However, after the age of menopause the incidence gradually increases to come into line with men at around the age of 75.
+Up to the time of menopause, women appear to have a natural immunity to heart disease unlike their male counterparts, it appears that the incidence of heart disease is around a third of the level of men.
+However, after the age of menopause, the incidence gradually increases to come into line with men at around the age of 75.

-Oestrogen affects the blood cholesterol levels and also regulates the circulation of LDL (low-density lipoproteins – “bad” cholesterol) and HDL (high density lipoproteins – “good” cholesterol).
-After the menopause the blood cholesterol and LDL levels go up and the HDL levels drop, this encourages an increase in the hardening of arteries and is particularly pronounced in women that smoke, are overweight and do not take regular exercise.
+Oestrogen affects blood cholesterol levels and also regulates the circulation of LDL (low-density lipoproteins – “bad” cholesterol) and HDL (high-density lipoproteins – “good” cholesterol).
+After menopause, the blood cholesterol and LDL levels go up and the HDL levels drop.
+This encourages an increase in the hardening of arteries and is particularly pronounced in women who smoke, are overweight and do not take regular exercise.

-In addition to heart disease, insulin resistance also increases following menopause, this in turn can lead to an increased risk of heart disease itself.
+In addition to heart disease, insulin resistance also increases following menopause which, in turn, can lead to an increased risk of heart disease itself.
 Insulin resistance can lead to type II diabetes, the link between insulin resistance and heart disease is due to high levels of LDL and low levels of HDL.

 Particularly at risk are the following groups:

 - People who are overweight

 - Families with a history of heart disease